sindresorhus/got/readme.md

 #### got.HTTPError

-When the server response code is not 2xx.
+When the server response code is not 2xx nor 3xx if `options.followRedirect` is `true`, but always except for 304.
 Includes a `response` property.

 #### got.MaxRedirectsError